-My great aunt Zu, my grandfather’s eldest sister, had long been dead before I was born, but my father enjoyed talking about her.
-Somehow I suspected that he did this for my benefit–the moral of his story is that aunt Zu’s cleverness is a liability rather than an asset, although he would never say straightforwardly like that.
+My great aunt Zu, my grandfather’s eldest sister, had long been dead before I was born, even my father had never met her.
+All stories about her was hearsay.
+Still my father repeated her story several times.
+Somehow I suspected that he did this for my benefit–the moral of his story is that aunt Zu’s cleverness (or women’s cleverness in general) is a liability rather than an asset, although he would never say straightforwardly like that.
 Making his opinion so obvious is uncool and even uncivilized.
 His gentle conservative style would not allow him to attempt such a breach.
 He just told the story, repeatedly, so that I could figure it out for myself.

 Nobody paid any attention to Zu, who was sitting outside of the classroom busying with her knitting work.
 However soon it transpired that she was also listening to the lectures inside the classroom.
 A boy who’s lazy and unpromising suddenly became a star student in the village.
 The teacher went investigating and found that Zu was helping him with his homework and giving him extra tutoring before exams, in exchange for money.
 Further probing revealed that Zu had been helping other students too, who were clever at making their improvement gradual to avoid attracting the teacher’s suspicion.
 In a provincial village without much news, this suddenly became a scandal.
 A lot of traditional values were violated here, from a woman being educated to a woman earning money.

 My great grandfather swiftly put Zu’s little enterprise to an end.
 Since the family’s honor took a direct hit, he also had to host a big party to apologize for Zu’s sin and rehabilitate the family’s reputation, on which everybody got drunk and sang noisy songs about forgiveness.
 Zu was sent to a relative’s home to reflect on her wrongdoings until the little storm died down and the villagers forgot about the shameful incident.